netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>statusUrl</b></td>
         <td>string</td>
         <td>
           statusURL specifies the address of the Loki /ready /metrics /config endpoints, in case it is different from the Loki querier URL.
 If empty, the QuerierURL value will be used.
-This is useful to show error messages and some context in the frontend<br/>
+This is useful to show error messages and some context in the frontend.
+When using the Loki Operator, set it to the Loki HTTP query frontend service, for example https://loki-query-frontend-http.netobserv.svc:3100/.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>tenantID</b></td>
         <td>string</td>
         <td>
-          tenantID is the Loki X-Scope-OrgID that identifies the tenant for each request. it will be ignored if instanceSpec is specified<br/>
+          tenantID is the Loki X-Scope-OrgID that identifies the tenant for each request.
+When using the Loki Operator, set it to `network`, which corresponds to a special tenant mode.<br/>
           <br/>
             <i>Default</i>: netobserv<br/>
         </td>